Nick Pratto Preview, Player Props: Royals vs. Blue Jays

 Nick Pratto At The Plate

-- Looking at the 76 games he has played this season, he's hit a home run in seven of them (9.2%), and in 2.3% of his trips to the dish.
+- He has gone deep in 9.1% of his games this year, and 2.3% of his trips to the plate.

-- Pratto has had an RBI in 22 games this season (28.9%), including seven multi-RBI outings (9.2%).
+- Pratto has an RBI in 22 of 77 games this season, with multiple RBI in seven of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 26 games this year (34.2%), including multiple runs in four games.
+- He has scored in 26 games this season (33.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.